 “The balance of bone-building nutrients is what truly matters.
 Too much calcium, or calcium without its other co-nutrients can be hazardous to your health, especially for your heart and arterial health.”

 The idea of removing all dairy products from your diet may seem a bit challenging.
-Luckily, more and more people are shifting to a dairy free diet, inspiring more companies to create dairy free products.
-Here are just a few of my favorite!
+Luckily, more and more people are shifting to a dairy-free diet, inspiring more companies to create dairy-free products.
+Here are just a few of my favorites!

 - Silk Almond Milk